BalticSea-ClimateTraffic/visuals/precip_HCLIM.md

 • Mid-century period: 2041–2060
 • Late-century period: 2081–2100

+All projections are based on the RCP4.5 (Representative Concentration Pathway 4.5 W/m²) emissions scenario, which assumes that greenhouse gas emissions peak around the middle of the century and then gradually decline, representing a future with moderate mitigation efforts.
 The projections are based on the high-resolution HARMONIE-Climate regional climate model, developed through a Nordic collaboration in 2020.

 The figures include mean precipitation maps, maps showing the projected change, and boxplots illustrating how precipitation varies within each country.